-However, if you have been charged with an offence, lodging a complaint can have negative consequences (see “When charges are laid or anticipated”).
+However, if you have been charged, or may be charged, with an offence then lodging a complaint can have negative consequences (see “When charges are laid or anticipated”).

 Before lodging a complaint, get the advice of a lawyer (who is experienced in dealing with police misconduct complaints) about the best time to lodge your complaint.
-A community legal centre can help you find an appropriate lawyer (see Legal services that can help).
+A community legal centre can advise you or help you find an appropriate lawyer (see Legal services that can help).